Certified in design and building

 What is a Passive House?

 The term Passive House applies to all types of buildings, from houses to skyscrapers.
 Based on building science, Passive House design principles are used to gain maximum energy efficiency and interior comfort.
-Passive House design and construction uses careful energy modeling and balance of heat emissions from appliances and occupants to keep the building comfortable while maximizing energy efficiency.
+Design and construction use careful energy modeling and balance of heat emissions from appliances and occupants to keep the building comfortable while maximizing energy efficiency.

-Passive houses generally achieve energy savings of 80-90 percent through super-insulation and airtight building envelopes, highly efficient HVAC systems, energy recovery ventilation, high-performance windows, and moisture control.
+Passive Houses generally achieve energy savings of 80-90 percent through super-insulation and airtight building envelopes, highly efficient HVAC systems, energy recovery ventilation, high-performance windows, solar shading, and moisture control.

 For more information, visit the Passive House Institute US at http://www.phius.org.

 Passive House in 90 Seconds

 Watch this video by Cody Farmer for a quick and simple overview: